Nomagno/Halfive/docs/HWVM_SPEC.md

 subs (12) ID - SEE SECTION BELOW sube (13) ID - SEE SECTION BELOW call (14) ID - SEE SECTION BELOW jcnz (15) V1 - jmp TO V1 *IF* 0xFFFF is NOT ZERO.
-Can take 16-bit literals
+SPECIAL EXCEPTION: Take 16-bit literals,
+    addresses are treated as 16-bit literals, and pointers are treated as addresses with a 16-bit value
 ```

 ***